 In Japan, I was an educator for a few years in the countryside, before moving to Tokyo to work at a financial company as a translator and editor.
 In 2015, I passed the JLPT N1, the highest level of the Japanese Language Proficiency Test, held in only six cities in the US.

-I have worked as a translator for seven years, and currently work at IYUNO, translating and creating subtitles for soon-to-be-aired Netflix titles from Japan.
-In the past, I worked with emmy-award winning director Leo Eaton, as a translator and editor for the PBS documentary 'Sacred Journeys.'
+I have worked as a translator for seven years, and In the past, I worked with emmy-award winning director Leo Eaton, as a translator and editor for the PBS documentary 'Sacred Journeys.'

 As someone who loves popular culture, and sees anime, manga and video games as excellent outlets to help Japanese stick in the minds of students, my lessons are hand-crafted for every student, and not bland or regurgitated material.
 Japanese is difficult, but with some confidence and passion, it's a gift that young people can enjoy for a lifetime.